Bobby Babich: Buffalo Bills

 In 2017, Babich was hired by the Buffalo Bills as assistant defensive backs coach under Sean McDermott, joining his father who was also on the team's staff.
 He helped in the development of Jordan Poyer and Micah Hyde, two of the best safeties in the league, and in 2017 helped Hyde earn a spot in the Pro Bowl while Tre'Davious White was the leader in rookie pass deflections.
 He received a promotion to safeties coach in 2018.
 USA Today noted that "all his groups performed admirably"; in 2020, he helped them reach the conference championship while being third in the league in takeaways, and in 2021 they had the top overall defense in the league, led in six major defensive categories, and both Hyde and Poyer were named All-Pro.

 Babich was moved from safeties coach to linebackers coach in 2022, replacing his father who had retired.
 He worked with Pro Bowler Tremaine Edmunds and helped Matt Milano earn first-team All-Pro honors in his first year in his new position.
 The following year, after Edmunds left, Babich helped develop Terrel Bernard, who went from having seen little playing time in 2022 to being a top player in 2023.
 The team reached the AFC Divisional Round of the playoffs, with Bernard getting injured playing a role in their defeat by the Kansas City Chiefs.

 After having been interviewed by other teams for defensive coordinator positions multiple times following the 2023 season, Babich was promoted by the Bills to serve in that capacity on January 30, 2024.

+Green Bay Packers

+The Bills chose not to retain Babich following the end of the 2025 season.
+Instead, he was hired as the next passing game coordinator for the Green Bay Packers on January 28, 2026.